If you’re wondering what are the best meats for fondue, this article is for you.

 The options I mentioned aren’t the cheapest in the market.
 However, you can also find something cheap that will work just as well as expensive meats.
 All you need to do is prep the meat beforehand.

-Meaning, you need to tenderize the meat and marinate it overnight.
-This will reduce its toughness.
+It means you need to use a decent meat tenderizer tool to tenderize the meat and marinate it overnight.
+The main functions of meat tenderizers and the marination process will reduce its toughness.
 Just make sure to drain off the marinade before cooking it in your oil to prevent any splattering.

 Pork is another type of meat that goes well in fondue.
 It’s easy to prepare and delicious, especially when utilizing oil.
 However, it requires prep work before you can dip it into your fondue.

 Avoid cheaper cuts because they’re usually sinewy.
-Meaning, they will turn chewy and tough for sure.
+They will turn chewy and tough for sure.
 If you opt for pork cuts, pick something tender yet with a certain amount of fat for flavor.

 I highly recommend that you try pork loin.
-Keep in mind that it’s not the same as pork tenderloin.
+Keep in mind that it’s not the same as pork tenderloin and can’t be used as a substitute in recipes for side dishes with pork tenderloin.
 It’s a cut of meat along the dorsal side of the animal’s rib cage that’s often thicker and broader.

 It also features a lovely coat of fat on top, making it excellent for fondue.
 Just ask the butcher to remove the bones from your meat.
 It will make a difference and provide even better results.

 Chicken is a perfect option for fondue.
-You can either cook it using oil or in a broth.
-That being said, you have various options when it comes to chicken parts.
-I suggest utilizing chicken breast.
+You can cook it in oil or broth.
+That being said, you have various options when it comes to chicken parts, but an ideal part is chicken breast.

 Remove the bones and skin beforehand and tenderize the cuts.
-I like chicken breasts because they cook perfectly.
-This is because they’re nothing but pure white meat with barely any sinew or fat.
+I like chicken breasts because they’re nothing but pure white meat with barely any sinew or fat.

 It’s crucial to remember that the usual rules of frying chicken will still apply in this process.
-Meaning, you can’t treat your chicken as you would beef.
+You can’t treat your chicken as you would beef.
 You must cook it all the way through.
 Watch for pink spots in the middle.
 There shouldn’t be any.
-Cut your chicken into small pieces with sharp poultry shears.

 Some people don’t like seafood and think it’s not a good choice of meat for fondue.
-But there’s nothing wrong with trying new things and experimenting in the kitchen.
+But there’s nothing wrong with trying new things in the kitchen.

-Surprisingly, most seafood prepares well in broth and oil.
-Seafood is such a wide category.
-Meaning, you have a lot of good options to choose from including the following.
+Surprisingly, most seafood is prepared well in broth and oil.
+Seafood is such a wide category so you will have a lot of good options to choose from, like these below options.

 Shrimp is a staple of any delicious fondue lunch or dinner.
 Don’t forget to devein and clean your shrimps properly and you will enjoy a lovely meal with your loved ones in no time.

-Although it’s a somewhat expensive choice of meat, the lobster will make your fondue lunch or dinner special.
+Although it’s an expensive choice, the lobster will make your fondue lunch or dinner special.
 Don’t forget to take off the shell fists.
 Lobster is quite delicate, so it’s best to prepare it in broth, instead of oil.
 Otherwise, your lobster meat will become chewy and tough.

 Watch this video to know more: